-A student with two consecutive semesters of cumulative GPAs below a 3.0, will be placed on VA academic suspension.
+A student with two (2) consecutive semesters of cumulative GPAs below a 3.0, will be placed on VA academic suspension.
 VA Academic suspension will remove the students VA educational benefits until the following action is completed:

-A student’s VA benefits will be terminated if the student’s cumulative GPA remains less than a 3.0 for three consecutive semesters.
+A student’s VA benefits will be terminated if the student’s cumulative GPA remains less than a 3.0 for three (3) consecutive semesters.
 The MVRC will notify the DVA of unsatisfactory progress and educational benefits will be terminated.

 Advance payment of DVA benefits may be available to new students and those students who were not enrolled in the previous semester.
-Application should be made through the Military and Veteran's Resource Center no later than 45 days before the first day of classes of the anticipated enrollment semester.
+Applications should be made through the Military and Veteran's Resource Center no later than 45 days before the first day of classes of the anticipated enrollment semester.